Iris arenaria: Range

-It is commonly found on Pannonian steppe, (within Austria, Bulgaria, Hungary, Romania, Serbia and Slovakia).
+It is commonly found on the Pannonian steppe, (within Austria, Bulgaria, Hungary, Romania, Serbia and Slovakia).

 Habitat

 It grows on the sunny rock steppes, and on stony slopes, from lowlands to highlands.

-In Ukraine, it is found in the (pine) forest steppes beside Seversky Donets (river), on the sandy riversides and in sand dunes.
+In Ukraine, it is found in the (pine) forest steppes beside the Seversky Donets (river), on the sandy riversides and in sand dunes.
 In the Czech Republic, it is found in the sand dunes of Čenkov (within a national nature reserve).
 It is also in the dunes of Romania.

 It likes shallow and sandy soils.

 Conservation

 It is listed in Annex II of the Habitats Directive 92/43/EEC, with Adenophora liliifolia, Aldrovanda vesiculosa, Angelica palustris, Cirsium brachycephalum, Iris aphylla subsp. hungarica and Pulsatilla pratensis ssp. hungarica.

 Iris arenaria is listed as an 'endangered species'.
 In Ukraine, it is listed as 'vulnerable'.
 In Romania, it is listed as 'rare'.
-In Czech Republic, it is listed as endangered as well.
+In the Czech Republic, it is listed as endangered as well.

-It is threatened by extensive grazing of sheep and goats, also sand extraction and urban development.
+It is threatened by extensive grazing of sheep and goats, as well as sand extraction and urban development.

-It is protected in Czech Republic (7 of 8 populations are located with reserves), Slovakia, Hungary and Serbia.
+It is protected in the Czech Republic (7 of 8 populations are located with reserves), Slovakia, Hungary and Serbia.

 Within Hungary, it is thought to be a 'Plant Species of Community Importance', with 'sand saffron' (Colchicum arenarium).